ComPACT: ACT+Planck galaxy cluster catalogue: Introduction

 \subsection{Deep learning models for SZ clusters detection}

-In the last few years, deep learning approaches were successfully applied to various object detection and segmentation problems in observational astronomy in different spectral domains: e.g. to imaging data in radio \citep{2023MNRAS.523.1967H}, microwave \citep{SZcat,2021MNRAS.507.4149L,Bonjean_2020}, and optical \citep{2019MNRAS.490.3952B} spectral ranges.
-The key advantages of deep learning models over classical astronomical object detection methods (such as SExtractor \citep{1996AAS..117..393B} in the optical or Matched Multi-filter approach \citep{MMF_Melin:06} in the microwave) are: (i) unification of an object detection model architecture over many spectral domains, and (ii) the amazing ability of a DL method to improve itself with the increase of size of available training sample.
+In the last few years, deep learning (DL) approaches based mostly on CNN (Convolution Neural Network) architectures were successfully applied to various object detection and segmentation problems in observational astronomy in different spectral domains: e.g. to imaging data in radio \citep{2023MNRAS.523.1967H}, microwave \citep{SZcat,2021MNRAS.507.4149L,Bonjean_2020}, and optical \citep{2019MNRAS.490.3952B} spectral ranges.
+The key advantages of deep learning models over classical astronomical object detection methods (such as SExtractor \citep{1996AAS..117..393B} in the optical or Matched Multi-filter approach (MMF, \cite{MMF_Melin:06, MMF_Williamson:11}) in the microwave) are: (i) unification of an object detection model architecture over many spectral domains, and (ii) the amazing ability of a DL method to improve itself with the increase of size of available training sample.
 As it was shown in SKA Science Data Challenge 2 \citep{2023MNRAS.523.1967H}, deep learning models trained on a large and representative enough knowledge base outperform a classical approaches in the astronomical object detection tasks.

-As mentioned above, DL approaches were successfully applied to microwave imaging data. \citet{Bonjean_2020} proposed to use a DL model with the U-Net architecture to make a segmentation map of SZ signal from raw Planck HFI imaging data and detected SZ sources on it. \cite{2021AstBu..76..123V} trained a CNN classification model to recognise SZ sources in Planck intensity maps. \cite{2021MNRAS.507.4149L} proposed a hybrid model (DeepSZ, based on a combination of CNN and a classical MMF approach) and demonstrated its power in detecting SZ sources using the simulated CMB maps (with characteristics similar to SPT-3G survey).
+As mentioned above, DL approaches were successfully applied to microwave imaging data. \citet{Bonjean_2020} proposed to use a DL model with the encoder-decoder architecture to make a segmentation map of SZ signal from Planck HFI imaging data and detected SZ sources on it. \cite{2021AstBu..76..123V} trained a CNN classification model to recognise SZ sources in Planck intensity maps. \cite{2021MNRAS.507.4149L} proposed a hybrid model DeepSZ, based on a combination of CNN and a classical MMF approach and demonstrated its power in detecting SZ sources using the simulated CMB maps (with characteristics similar to SPT-3G survey).